advancedresearch/the_century_of_satire/applying-joker-calculus-to-modern-christian-interpretation.md

 They are trained in this way of thinking from young age.

-However, when the New Testament claims something supernatural, most Christians think of it as a possibility that when there is no evidence that does not directly contradict that there it might be supernatural, the text is allowed to be interpreted as about the supernatural.
+However, when the New Testament claims something supernatural, most Christians think of it as a possibility that when there is no evidence that does not directly contradict that it might be supernatural, the text is allowed to be interpreted as about the supernatural.

 So, `(?1, 0)` is not sufficient, because it does not tell you to interpret the text as supernatural by default.